craigtonlian/complainus-backend/README.md

 # ComplaiNUS React App
-This is the backend repo of a CVWO project undertaken by Craigton in AY22/23 Winter.
+This is the backend repo of a Computing for Voluntary Welfare Organizations (CVWO) project undertaken by Craigton in AY22/23 Winter.

 The CVWO project consists of two separate repositories for the [frontend](https://github.com/craigtonlian/complainus-frontend) and [backend](https://github.com/craigtonlian/complainus-backend).